jlerche/multiplayer_tictactoe_elixir_phoenix_react/README.md

 if we want to communicate the creation of a resource model to the frontend via a channel, but only if the creation was actually committed to the database (for obvious reasons), we can simply do `Multi.new |> Multi.insert(changeset) |> Multi.run(:foo, &foo/1)` where `foo` is a function that broadcasts to a channel.
+See `web/services/game_service.ex` for an example of using `Ecto.Multi` and `web/controllers/game_controller.ex` for an example of calling it with `Repo.transaction` and how to handle the output.